heavysixer/d4/README.md

 ### Quick Start
 * * *

-Either download d4 directly from the [github](https://github.com/heavysixer/d4) repository or install it using a package manager like bower.
+For the bleeding edge version of d4 download it directly from the [github](https://github.com/heavysixer/d4) repository.
+If you prefer a more stable release you can install the latest released tag using a package manager like bower.

     $ bower install d4